-As required by the Drug Free Workplace Act of 1988, and implemented at 28 CFR pt.
-67, subpt.
-F. for sub-grantees, as defined at 28 CFR pt.
-67 Sections 67.615 and 67.620-
+As required by the Drug Free Workplace Act of 1988, and implemented at 28 CFR Part 67, Subpart F. for grantees, as defined at 28 CFR Part 67 Sections 67.615 and 67.620-

-The applicant certifies that it will or will continue to provide a drug free workplace by:

-- a.
-Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in the applicant's workplace and specifying theactions that will be taken against employees for violation of such prohibition; - b.
+- A. The applicant certifies that it will or will continue to provide a drug free workplace by: - 1.
+Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in the applicant's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - 2.
 Establishing an on-going drug free awareness program to inform employees about - i.
 The dangers of drug abuse in the workplace; - ii.
-The sub-grantee's policy of maintaining a drug-free workplace;
+The grantee's policy of maintaining a drug-free workplace; - iii.

-- iii.
 Any available drug counseling, rehabilitation, and employee assistance programs; and - iv.
-The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace; - c.
-Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - d.
-Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will: - i.
+The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace; - 3.
+Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - 4.
+Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will - i.
 Abide by the terms of the statement; and - ii.
-Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - e.
-Notifying the agency, in writing, within 10 calendar days after receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title to: Office of Victim Services, 441 4th Street, N.W., Suite 727N, Washington, DC.
-20001.
-Notice shall include the identification number(s) of each affected grant; - f.
-Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph(d)(2), with respect to any employee who is convicted: - i.
+Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - Notifying the agency, in writing, within 10 calendar days after receiving actual notice of such conviction.
+Employers of convicted employees must provide notice, including position title to: the Office of Victim Services and Justice Grants, 441 4th St. NW, Suite 727N, Washington, DC 20001.

+Notice shall include the identification number(s) of each affected grant;

+- 6. Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (d)(2), with respect to any employee who is convicted - i.
 Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or - ii.
-Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, State, or local health, lawenforcement, or other appropriate agency; - g.
-Making a good faith effort to continue to maintain a drug-free workplacethrough implementation of paragraphs (a), (b), (c), (d), (e), and(f).
+Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, State, or local health, law enforcement, or other appropriate agency. - 7.
+Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (a), (b), (c), (d), (e), and (f).

-The sub-grantee may insert in the space provided below the site(s) for the performance of work done inconnection with the specific grant:
+The grantee must insert in the space provided below the site(s) for the performance of work done in connection with the specific grant: